-- 4.1 The Company's periodic reports and other documents filed with the SEC, including all financial statements and other financial information, must comply with applicable federal securities laws and SEC rules. - 4.2 Each director, officer and employee who contributes in any way to the preparation or verification of the Company's financial statements and other financial information must ensure that the Company's books, records and accounts are accurately maintained.
-Each director, officer and employee must cooperate fully with the Company's accounting and internal audit departments, as well as the Company's independent public accountants and counsel. - 4.3 Each director, officer and employee who is involved in the Company's disclosure process must: (a) be familiar with and comply with the Company's disclosure controls and procedures and its internal control over financial reporting; and (b) take all necessary steps to ensure that all filings with the SEC and all other public communications about the financial and business condition of the Company provide full, fair, accurate, timely and understandable disclosure.
+- 4.1 Live Oak's periodic reports and other documents filed with the SEC, including all financial statements and other financial information, must comply with applicable federal securities laws and SEC rules. - 4.2 Each director, officer and employee who contributes in any way to the preparation or verification of Live Oak's financial statements and other financial information must ensure that Live Oak's books, records and accounts are accurately maintained.
+Each director, officer and employee must cooperate fully with Live Oak's accounting and internal audit departments, as well as Live Oak's independent public accountants and counsel. - 4.3 Each director, officer and employee who is involved in Live Oak's disclosure process must: (a) be familiar with and comply with Live Oak's disclosure controls and procedures and its internal control over financial reporting; and (b) take all necessary steps to ensure that all filings with the SEC and all other public communications about the financial and business condition of Live Oak provide full, fair, accurate, timely and understandable disclosure.